Beyond-Finance/dataeng-de-technical-assessment/README.md

 # Data Engineer - Technical Assessment

 In this section of the interview at Beyond Finance, you will be assessed on your ability to perform several Data Engineering tasks.
-To perform well on these tasks, you will demonstate competence in the following areas:
+To perform well on these tasks, you will demonstrate competence in the following areas:

 * preprocessing data to prepare for a database load
 * understanding entity relationships in a database